 Both AAnP and rhodopsin genes were abundant in Organic Lake (Figure 4A).
 AAnP genes were linked to Roseobacter clade Alphaproteobacteria (Table 2), consistent with the known metabolic potential of R. tolerans from Ekho Lake which produces BchlA (Labrenz et al., 1999).
 Organic Lake rhodopsins were associated with all the dominant Organic Lake aerobic heterotrophic lineages.
 Phylogenetic analysis revealed six well-supported Organic Lake rhodopsin groups (Figure S7).
 All groups had an L or M residue corresponding to position 105 in the SAR86 PR, denoting tuning to surface green light (Man et al., 2003; Gomez-Consarnau et al., 2007), and a characteristic of oceanic coastal samples (Rusch et al., 2007).
-Four of the groups clustered with homologs of genera detected in the lake, namely Marinobacter, Psychroflexus, Octadecabacter and “Candidatus Aquiluna” (Figure S7, Table S4).
+Four of the groups clustered with homologs of genera detected in the lake, namely Marinobacter, Psychroflexus, Octadecabacter and “Ca. Aquiluna” (Figure S7, Table S4).
 In the SAL-R group, Xanthorhodopsin originates from the sphingomonad Salinibacter ruber (Balashov et al., 2005).
 It is therefore likely that Sphingobacteria (Table S4) are the likely origin of the SAL-R group.
-The most abundant group, OL-R1 (Figure S7), had no close homologs from GENBANK but it was abundant on the 3.0 µm fraction and has a distribution (Figure 4A) suggesting it originates from member of the Roseobacter clade (*link to scaffoldsto establish taxonomic origin definitively).
+The most abundant group, OL-R1 (Figure S7), had no close homologs from GENBANK but it was abundant on the 3.0 µm fraction and has a distribution (Figure 4A) suggesting it originates from member of the Roseobacter clade.
+The contigs to which OL-R1 reads were contained genes were most closely related to Octadecabacter supporting their provenance from the Roseobacter-clade (Figure S***).
+Furthermore, genes downstream of OL-R1 were involved in phytoene synthesis, a precursor in carotenoid synthesis, while upstream was an integrase indicating the OL-R1 rhodopsins may be mobile.

-(Table comparing frequencies of rhodopsin, AAnP, DMSP lyases and Dmd genes to other marine environments).

 The contribution of light-driven energy generation processes to the carbon budget is difficult to infer from genetic potential alone.
 For example, the abundance of AAnP and PR genes in Arctic bacteria has been reported to be the same in winter and summer (*Cottrell et al., 2009), and BchlA in R. tolerans was shown to be expressed in cells grown in the dark but inhibited by continuous dim light (Labrenz et al., 1999).
 However, it is possible that the apparent negative balance in carbon conversion potential could be augmented by photoheterotrophy performed by bacterial groups that are abundant in Organic Lake.
 In particular, the Organic Lake Psychroflexus could play a particular role as it has a PR related to Dokdonia that was shown to function under C-limitation (Gómez-Consarnau et al., 2007).
+The frequency of AAnP gene homologs (Table 3) was much higher than the nearby Ace Lake and GOS expedition samples.
+Some of this effect could be due to sampling of larger or particle attached cells in Organic Lake.
+Rhodopsin gene frequency was not as high as in the GOS samples, but was much higher than other non-marine samples surveyed ie. Ace Lake, Punta Cormorant hypersaline lagoon and fresh water Lake Gatun (Table 3).
+This indicates photoheterotrophy is an important adaptation in Organic Lake.

 Regeneration is predominant in the nitrogen cycling